alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 or when there is a lot of radiative heat.

-It is also not terribly interesting, in that this law does not follow from any intrinsic principles of the Universe, or it does not explain any other phenomena outside cooling.
+It is also not terribly interesting, in that this law does not follow from any intrinsic principles of the universe, or it does not explain any other phenomena outside cooling.
 But it can give us an idea of how things cool in simple conditions, as long as temperatures are low enough: the temperature of a cooling object will converge to that of its environment following an exponential decrease.

-### Newton's Eternal Views
+### Newton's Eternal World

 After Newton published his laws of motion
 [in 1687](https://en.wikipedia.org/wiki/Philosophi%C3%A6_Naturalis_Principia_Mathematica),
 so many aspects of the world were suddenly understandable: from apples falling from a tree to the orbit of the Moon around the Earth, including interesting things like bullets penetrating sandbags.

+Newton's vision of the world was consistent with his religious views: the universe would be, like God, immutable and eternal.
+Gravity would hold things together in an infinite space.

-There were many interesting developments in Physics, like the reformulation as Lagrangians, Hamiltonians and later physical fields;
+After Newton there were many interesting developments in Physics, like the reformulation as Lagrangians, Hamiltonians and later physical fields;
 a proper theory of optics
 and finally the discovery of the laws of electromagnetism.
 But, important as they were,
 these advances were just extensions and improvements of Newton's laws.

 It was not until the end of the 19th century,
 200 years later,
 that his amazing building started to show cracks in the foundations.